Ceremony (Stray Kids song): Music video

 South Korean professional gamer Faker (pictured) cameos on the "Ceremony" music video.

 An accompanying music video for "Ceremony", directed by Seong Won-mo and produced by Digipedi, premiered on August 22, 2025, concurrently with its parent album, preceded by two teaser videos.
 According to the group, the music video was inspired by stadiums where they previously held the concert, and "subversively expresses the image of multiple players as a team, giving their all in their respective positions toward the same goal."
+It became the band's 18th music video to reach 100 million views on YouTube.

 The video depicts each member in various sports with some physically impossible moves in futuristic landscape: mixed martial arts, tennis, car and motorcycle racing, American football, association football, basketball, b-boying, baseball, and table tennis.
 The scene also alternates to the group dancing, choreographed by We Dem Boyz, in futuristic sets.
 At the end of the video, it cameos professional gamer Faker, who was previously mentioned on the band's song "Hall of Fame".
 He briefly appears as a gamer who controls all the sporting events in the video and doing his "shh" pose.

 Live performances

-Since the release, Stray Kids promoted "Ceremony" at music programs: Music Bank, Show!
+Since the release, Stray Kids promoted "Ceremony" at music programs Music Bank, Show!
 Music Core, Inkigayo, and M Countdown.
 The group also sung the song as part of Stray Kids' medley at the web show Killing Voice.
 The band performed the song outside South Korea for the first time in Macau at the 2025 The Fact Music Awards on September 25.
 "Ceremony" was also included on the setlist for the Dominate: Celebrate, held in October.